Skip to main content

 • Loading the TCP module immediately

-aibox audio check diagnoses: PulseAudio installation, daemon status, TCP module, persistence config, port listening, launchd agent (macOS), and connectivity.
+aibox doctor audio diagnoses: PulseAudio installation, daemon status, TCP module, persistence config, port listening, launchd agent (macOS), and connectivity.

 Both commands accept --port to override the default port (4714).